David Hockney: Personal life

+Sexuality and relationships

 Hockney came out as gay when he was 23, while studying at the Royal College of Art in London.
-Britain decriminalised homosexual acts seven years later in the Sexual Offences Act 1967.
-Hockney has explored the nature of gay love in his work, such in as the painting We Two Boys Together Clinging (1961), named after a poem by Walt Whitman.
+Seven years later, homosexual acts between men over 21 were decriminalised in England and Wales with the Sexual Offences Act 1967.
+Hockney explored the nature of gay love in his work, such as in the painting We Two Boys Together Clinging (1961), named after a poem by Walt Whitman.
 In 1963 he painted two men together in the painting Domestic Scene, Los Angeles, one showering while the other washes his back.

 In the summer of 1966, while teaching at UCLA, he met Peter Schlesinger, an art student who posed for paintings and drawings, and with whom he became romantically involved.
 Another of Hockney's romantic partners who was the subject of his work was Gregory Evans; the two met in 1971 and began a relationship in 1974.
+While no longer romantically involved, they still worked together, with Evans managing the David Hockney Studio.

+Hockney had a relationship with artist and illustrator Ian Falconer, who was both his lover and his only formal student.
+Falconer later recalled that, beyond technical instruction, Hockney influenced his way of seeing and encouraged an appreciation of everyday subjects.

-While no longer romantically involved, they still work together, with Evans managing the David Hockney Studio.
-Hockney's current partner is longtime companion Jean-Pierre Gonçalves de Lima.
-Also known as JP, he also works with Hockney in his studio as his chief assistant.
+His longtime companion was Jean-Pierre Gonçalves de Lima, also known as JP, who worked with Hockney in his studio as his chief assistant.